pedraamchamsaz/GigApp-Project/README.md

 3. Event Listings

-    The homepage displays a curated list of recommended gigs and events based on the user`s location and search parameters.
+    The homepage displays a curated list of recommended gigs and events based on the users location and search parameters.
     Event listings include details such as event name, date, venue, and ticket information.
     Users can scroll through the event listings to explore different options or filter events based on specific criteria.